jessjass/cs4501-isa-project-final/Project6Documentation.md

   - After, we perform various actions on the site, like accessing user dashboard, creating an event, and searching.
   - Finally, we log the user out once during each iteration.

-### To run the tests with application running locally
+### To run the tests with application running locally and generate reports
 ```
 ./run_local_perf.sh
 ```